poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-01-04-2024-A-comparision-of-basic-low-level-userspace-security-mitigations-in-Linux-and-BSD-flavours.markdown

 Now let's talk about [stack canaries](https://en.wikipedia.org/wiki/Stack_buffer_overflow#Stack_canaries).
 I really like the way Linux does them.
 The first byte of a stack canary is always equal to zero.
 On a 64-bit system 7 bytes is still more than enough entropy and what we get from the null byte is additional security.
 Because of it there are scenerios where we for example overwrite N bytes with the letter A, after the letters there's the canary, and when the letters A are printed we won't leak the canary because of it - cuz there's a zero byte separating them.
 For some reasons only Linux does this.
 Every other canary didn't included the null byte.
 Other thing I like about the way Linux does canaries is that they are located in a [special register fs](https://unix.stackexchange.com/questions/453749/what-sets-fs0x28-stack-canary) that stores the address of a random place in the memory.
 Even when he have a write-what-where condition, unless we already have a leak, we won't be able to overwrite the original canary.
 ![Image](/files/canaryfs.png)
 ![Image](/files/findcanary.png)
 Now, this is not true for all Linux systems.
 Seems like the GNU toolchain only does this on the x86 and x64 architectures.
 On the ARM architecture the canary is actually stored inside our binary.
 To be fair ARM doesn't have the fs register, but there's nothing stopping it from using some other one.
 The same applies for every non-Linux system (including x86 and x64).
-For example this is how we get the canary inside of x64 OpenBSD:
+For example this is how we get the canary inside of x64 on OpenBSD:
 ![Image](/files/bsdcanary.png)
 ![Image](/files/bsdcanary2.png)